NITDgpOS/MemeFinder/README.md

 * `go(canvas, query)`: this function initiates all the process essential for the GUI to function.
 It gets the memeList ready based on the entered `query` and also dispays the first meme on the `canvas`
 * `prev(canvas)`: displays the previous image on the `canvas`
 * `next(canvas)`: displays the next image on the `canvas`

-## Precog Task
-* The project is done for the fufilment of __Recruitment Tasks - Spring to Summer 2017 : Task D__ by Precog IIIT D
-* The project asked for minimum 1000 memes but I have scraped only 835 memes.
-The scraper is capable of acquiring a lot of memes, even more than thousand but because of the deadline I focussed more on testing than scraping.
-For more memes, please run the bash file `collect.sh`

-### Applicant Details:
-* Name:						Aniq Ur Rahman
-* Email ID:					aniqrah@gmail.com
-* GitHub/GitLab/BitBucket:	@Aniq55